 Are we part of the conventional health care system?
 Are we part of CAM?
 Perhaps we are neither or some of each.
-From the perspective of other CAM professions, we look rather "mainstream," given that we have licensure in all U.S.
+From the perspective of other CAM professions, we look rather "mainstream," given that we have licensure in all U.S.jurisdictions and many foreign countries, not to mention fairly routine inclusion in many insurance reimbursement systems.
+On the other hand, only a miniscule proportion of chiropractors practice in conventional and integrated health care settings.
+In fact, the percentage of DCs who indicate they practice in such settings has not changed in a decade.1 Surprisingly few DCs partner fully with other CAM providers, and many integrated CAM clinics do not include chiropractors.2

 Despite all of the advances and inroads our profession has made, we remain outsiders in many ways, particularly in the world of conventional health care.
 In the past, this was due in great measure to the ostracism of organized medicine.
 Today, I suspect it is primarily our own fear of success and all it might entail.
 As a profession, we want the accolades and rewards that mainstream recognition has to offer, but often seem to shun the responsibilities, competition, and additional work required to achieve it.